fbpx

 Consistency and Insight

-An AML professional must use consistent methods and possess an intuitive knowledge of transactional patterns.
-That way, there will be no suspicion of any form overlooked while in the possession of the distinct signs of laundering money.
+An anti money laundering professional must use consistent methods and possess an intuitive knowledge of transactional patterns.
+That way, there will be no suspicion of any form overlooked while in the possession of the distinct signs of money laundering.

 Supporting AML Specialists with Technology